 - Progressive web apps

 - RIAs (desktop or mobile hybrid apps encapsulating)

 NOTE: There may be other types of web applications you can develop that are not listed here.

-A native application is built with one of the ArcGIS Runtime APIs and deployed to desktops, mobile devices, or embedded systems.
+A native application is built with one of the ArcGIS Maps SDKs for Native Apps and deployed to desktops, mobile devices, or embedded systems.
 Native applications may be deployed using a variety of installer technologies, such as Microsoft Windows Installer (.msi), or to the Google Play store, Apple App Store, Microsoft Store, or ArcGIS Marketplace.

 To build and deploy a native application, you need:

 An ArcGIS Runtime license string or to use ArcGIS identity (formerly named user).
 This "unlocks" applications and removes the "Licensed for Developer use Only" watermark on maps and from the console log.